ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

  * For really simple data files (a single column of values in a text file, for example, might be overkill).
  * If you are dealing with large gridded datasets of a single data type.
 (Consider using NumPy).
  * If you are doing lots of matrix calculations, or other heavily mathematical operations on gridded data.
-(Consder using NumPy).
+(Consider using NumPy).

 Let's have a look at using pandas to load in our weather station data: